-On July 30, 2009, TransCanada's Board of Directors declared a quarterly dividend of \$0.38 per share for the quarter ending September 30, 2009 on the Company's outstanding common shares.
-It is payable on October 30, 2009 to shareholders of record at the close of business on September 30, 2009.
+On July 30, 2009, TCPL's Board of Directors declared a dividend for the quarter ending September 30, 2009 in an aggregate amount equal to the quarterly dividend to be paid on TransCanada Corporation's issued and outstanding common shares at the close of business on September 30, 2009.
+The Board also declared regular dividends on TCPL's preferred shares.